Chris Rabb: Pennsylvania House of Representatives

 In 2017, Rabb helped to found the Pennsylvania Climate Caucus.

 In 2024, Rabb introduced legislation to counter greenwashing, which is deceptive marketing that incorrectly suggests that a product is beneficial to the environment.
 According to the Center for Climate Integrity, the bill is the first of its type in the nation.

 On October 2, 2021, Rabb authored a memo to all members of the Pennsylvania House of Representatives indicating that he will be introducing legislation to enforce reproductive responsibility among men.
-According to the memo, the proposal would "require all inseminators to undergo vasectomies within 6 weeks from having their third child or 40th birthday, whichever comes first."
-Rabb's satirical memo draws attention to the double-standard of regulating women's bodies via legislation while the equivalent bill affecting men would seem absurd.
+According to the memo, the proposal would "require all inseminators to undergo vasectomies within six weeks from having their third child or 40th birthday, whichever comes first."
+Rabb's satirical memo was intended to draw attention to the double-standard of regulating women's bodies via legislation while the equivalent bill affecting men would seem absurd.
 Rabb called the memo "parody legislation".

 In 2023, Rabb introduced bills to allow independent voters to vote in Pennsylvania primary elections (HB 979) and to provide protections for cannabis consumers and businesses.